Support & Resources

 Our Family Engagement Coordinators (FECs) are just a call or email away.
 Each FEC can help you and your family by answering your questions and concerns and offering one-on-one support.
 Contact an FEC for help.

-Connect with other parents and caregivers from around Minnesota in a safe and supportive online closed Facebook group.
-It’s easy to use, and non-members cannot see your posts and comments.
-With over 650 members, you can find answers and resolve problems, get advice on navigating complex systems, and most importantly, connect with others who are walking the same path.
+Connect with other parents and caregivers from around Minnesota in a supportive online closed Facebook group.
+You can find answers and resolve problems, get advice on navigating complex systems, and connect with others who are walking the same path.
 Request to join the VFC.

 Family & Youth Activities